 From 2015-2021, I served as Chrome's first Web Standards Tech Lead, working with managers and leads to reform the way feature development interacted with standards.
 My goal was to ensure projects succeed more often, with less drama, and delivered higher quality features — without reneging on our commitments to openness, honest inquiry, and collaboration.

-From 2013-2019 I served three terms as an elected member of the W3C Technical Architecture Group.
-Our band of reformers transformed the TAG into a service organisation, focused on improving the quality & consistency of web APIs.
-This collaboative approach earned TAG's collaborative design reviews a place within the Chromium process for launcing features.
-I'm immensely grateful to Alice for continuing this crucial work.
-Between 2006 and 2017, I served as a representatitive to TC39.
-I led efforts to add Promises (including
+As a three-time elected member of the W3C Technical Architecture Group (2013-2019), I worked with a band of reformers to transform the TAG into a service organisation focused on improving the quality & consistency of web APIs.
+This collaborative approach earned the TAG a place within the Chromium process for launching features.

 Our follow-on work in Project Fugu is delivering too many capabilities to enumerate here.
 As a collaboration across the Chromium community, Fugu demonstrates how we can build a better, competitive platform through collaboration, openness, standards, and explicit focus on user and developer needs.